frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 <!-- add-breadcrumbs -->
 # Workflows

+**With workflows you can rewrite how a particular process/workflow is handled in ERPNext.**

 In order to allow multiple people to submit multiple requests, for approvals by multiple users, ERPNext requires you to fill the workflow conditions.
 ERPNext tracks the multiple permissions before submission.